A 6-month pilot of medical scribes as documentation partners in primary care

 - Leadership solicited volunteers among BWH South Huntington primary care physicians for the pilot

-- Volunteering physicians were also asked to add two additional half-day clinic sessions to their schedules in order to generate patient care revenue to support the goal of making the pilot budget-neutral
+- Volunteering physicians were also asked to add two additional visits per half-day clinic session to their schedules in order to generate patient care revenue to support the goal of making the pilot budget-neutral

 - A group of 4-5 primary care physicians’ schedules were paired with 1 FTE medical scribe